tmichoel/genome-scale-modelling/README.md

-# Docsy Example
+# Probabilistic and causal modelling of genome-scale data

-[Docsy][] is a [Hugo theme module][] for technical documentation sites, providing easy site navigation, structure, and more.
-This **Docsy Example Project** uses the Docsy theme component as a hugo module and provides a skeleton documentation structure for you to use.
+This is a set of lecture notes on machine learning methods for analyzing genome-scale data, taught as part of the [BINF301 course](https://www.uib.no/en/course/BINF301).

-You can clone/copy this project and edit it with your own content, or use it as an example.
+The notes are written in markdown and converted to a static site using [Docsy][], a [Hugo theme module][] for technical documentation sites.

 In this project, the Docsy theme component is pulled in as a Hugo module, together with other module dependencies: